smacheng/feedfetcher/README.md

 ## Roadmap - updated 07/06/2015

 A rough idea of plans for this application:
-* Test the entire damn thing!
+* Test the entire damn thing! - Server Side has tests.
+* Add to travis and code climate for test
 * Improve the styling and layout.
 * Improve Build process
 * Improve Gulpfile, which is a bit hacky at this point.